 We're constantly trying to improve our units and we always make note of what issues exist and how to fix them.

-Please remember that these units do get hot to the touch when used in warm climates.
-This is not an issue and is expected.
+Please remember that these units do get hot to the touch especially when used in warm climates.
+This is not an issue and is normal.
+The temperature will normally be about 20 - 25C above ambient.
 We have improved the thermal bonding and heat transfer between the chips and the metal case.
 This results in making the metal case hotter, but it keeps the chips much cooler, resulting in better performance.
 To lengthen the life of the dongle we recommend keeping the unit away from direct hot sunlight.

 Known V3 Batch 1 Issues (limited quantity batch, no longer shipping):